itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Trigger: the player clicks a forfeit button in the GUI

 Scenario:
-  1. the player wants to end the game, and clicks the forfeit button
+  1. The player wants to end the game, and clicks the forfeit button
-  2. the game is registered as a loss in the player's rating
+  2. The game is registered as a loss in the player's rating
-  3. the resignation is sent to the opponent, letting them know they've won
+  3. The resignation is sent to the opponent, letting them know they've won
-  4. the game ends, and the player is sent to the result screen
+  4. The game ends, and the player is sent to the result screen

 Post Condition: the results screen is shown (see game complete)